rodriguesrenato/rse-nd-where-am-i/README.md

     * Launch files
         * `amcl.launch`: amcl node.
         * `world.launch`: gazebo world and spawn robot.

+Screenshots folder where included with screens hots of each part of the amcl simulation and converging to robot's real position.

 ## Installation
 Clone this repository in **src** folder in your catkin workspace and following repositories bellow: